GSJadhav/collage-demo/README.md

 # collage-demo
-This is my First Git Repository.
+This is my first Git Repository.
 <br>
 Author -  Ganesh (from India)